how to start seeds: 18 confidence-building tips

 15. Don’t transplant seedlings into the open garden that haven’t been hardened off gradually, with a few hours a day outdoors over a week or so before to allow for acclimation.

 16. Do sow extra, and do “cull the herd” by discarding any weak or “off-type” seedlings at any stage of the process.
 More is not better if they are runts.
-One expert seed-farmer friend discards the smallest seeds from each packet, starting her careful selection process even before sowing.
+One expert seed-farmer friend even starts her careful selection process even before sowing, discarding the smallest seeds from each packet.
 Give yourself the best chance for success with a bit of ruthlessness.

 17. Do plan for succession sowings of many crops, sowing only a short row every couple of weeks and avoiding 40 servings of lettuce or 10 pounds of green beans in a single day’s harvest.
 Take advantage of both cool ends of the season to repeat sowing certain crops, such as peas.